MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/platform-overview.md

 ![Diagram of Operations Manager agent](./media/monitoring-management-guidance-cloud-and-on-premises/data-collection-opsman-agents-optimized.svg)

 The Operations Manager agent can collect from multiple data sources on the local computer, such as the event log, custom logs, and performance counters.
 It can also run scripts, which can collect data from the local computer or from external sources.
-You can write custom scripts to collect data that can’t be collected by other means, or from a variety of remote devices that can’t otherwise be monitored.
+You can write custom scripts to collect data that can't be collected by other means, or from a variety of remote devices that can't otherwise be monitored.

 #### Management packs